mad-lab/transit/src/pytransit/doc/source/tpp.rst

    TPP searches for in each read.
 Note that you should not enter the ENTIRE primer sequence, but rather just the part of the primer sequence that will show up at the beginning of every read.
-If you preprocess your reads by trimming off the 5' transpsoson prefixes, you could set this to blank, and TPP will process all your reads; but we don't recommend doing it this way.
+If you preprocess your reads by trimming off the 5' transposon prefixes, you could set this to blank, and TPP will process all your reads; but we don't recommend doing it this way.